-Coverage
+Sensitivity Coverage

-Sensitivity Impact
+Impact

 %

-5% increase in assured life Mortality -
+5% increase in assured life Mortality 0%

-5% increase in pensioner Longevity -1%
+5% increase in pensioner Longevity -2%

-5% increase in Morbidity
+5% increase in Morbidity 0%

-A 10% increase in Lapses +4%
+A 10% increase in Lapses +3%

 A 10% increase in Renewal Expenses -4%

-A 10% increase in future lapses results in an increase to the solvency coverage.
+A 10% increase in renewal expenses would have a material impact on the Company's solvency coverage.
+However, the Company places an emphasis on expense management, enabling this risk to be managed, A 10% increase in future lapses results in an increase to the solvency coverage.
 The increase in lapses reduces both the SCR and the Company's available assets or Own Funds - as the reduction in the SCR is proportionately more than the reduction in the Own Funds, the overall impact is an increase in the solvency coverage.